 In layout, select the Arrange Within Rectangle function

-After creating the rectangle in the center of the board outline, Altium Designer populated that area with the selected components from the schematic.
+After creating the rectangle in the center of the printed circuit board outline, Altium Designer populated that area with the selected components from the schematic.
 You can see the components that were moved into that area in the picture below.

 The selected components in the schematic place their counterparts in layout

 This won’t be the placement that you stay with, you will still have to move the parts around to optimize their final placement on the board.
 This is a very good way though to group together connected circuitry from the schematic without having to go through and identify and move each component individually.
 This trick alone can save you a lot of time during placement by allowing you to organize your placement based on how the circuitry is drawn in the schematic.

 Place Individual Components Using Choose Component

 When it comes time to moving individual components around, you can position the cursor on the component and hold the left mouse button down to move the component.
 Did you know though that you can also type in the shortcut “m” to get into the Move menu?

 Once in that menu, you will find different move commands that you can use.
 One of those commands is “Component”, which will pop up a dialog box allowing you to select by reference designator the component that you want to move.